 - Students must have their school ID’s to board the school bus.

-ALL SCHOOL AND CUSD REGULATIONS APPLY WHILE ON OR NEAR A SCHOOL BUS!
+ALL SCHOOL AND CUSD RULES AND REGULATIONS APPLY WHILE ON OR NEAR A SCHOOL BUS!

 - Cross the street in front of the bus and only under the supervision of your bus driver.